Ricecoder/ricecoder.github.io/tutorial-2.md

 ##Yo h5bp
+How to create a boilerplate using Yeoman and the `yo h5bp` command in terminal:

 1. In **terminal** in the folder you want to create your boiler plate in type `yo h5bp`
 2. You will get something that looks like this: